 The interiors, plastered with river clay, distil suggestion and welcome two rooms, divided into a double bed and a single bed.
 The bathroom, with a crystal shower cabin, is characterized by a stone sink with a sculptural flavor, poised between nostalgia and contemporary taste.

 Built at the end of the 18th century, La Cerreta cottage gives its name to the entire estate and is the main building, around which the life of the whole farmhouse revolves.

 The central part of the ground floor houses the kitchen and the restaurant while, on the sides, there are the comfortable accommodations for guests called Junior Suite La Cantina (The Cellar) and the la Carraia (The Carriageway): two suggestive spaces characterized by the spontaneity of the furnishings and the solid consistency of the architecture, permeated from a subtle narrative streak.

 On a tile we found the imprints of two small forest animals.
 So It will not be difficult to understand the choice of the name Le Orme (The Footsteps) for this farmhouse so full of charm, characterized by a warm, welcoming and informal atmosphere.

 Together with “I Cerri” farmhouse, this structure is part of a small but suggestive core of buildings dating back to the end of the 19th century, once dedicated to the collection and conservation of chestnuts, an important source of sustenance and income for the inhabitants of Sassetta.
-The farmhouse, now recovered and expertly restored, houses two bedrooms built in river stone on the ground floor separated by a small porch, each with a private bathroom: the Earth Room to the west, the Water Room to the east.
+The farmhouse, now recovered and expertly restored, houses two bedrooms built in river stone on the ground floor separated by a small porch, each with a private bathroom: the Earth Room (Garden View type) to the west, the Water Room (Water type) to the east.
 Poetic rooms, where the harmony and positivity of an uncontaminated countryside and water rich in beneficial properties vibrate.